-I already have a few gluten free tortilla recipes: Low-Sodium Gluten Free Tortillas (my first attempt – very similar to Trader Joe’s brand – chewy and a little stiff), Gluten Free Naan Bread (so good, but is thick and calls for yeast), and Soft Whole Grain Gluten Free Wraps – Tortillas (when you use Expandex (modified tapioca starch these are the best!).
+I already have a few gluten free tortilla recipes: Low-Sodium Gluten Free Tortillas (my first attempt – very similar to Trader Joe’s brand – chewy and a little stiff), Gluten Free Naan Bread (so good, but is thick and calls for instant yeast), and Soft Whole Grain Gluten Free Wraps – Tortillas (when you use Expandex modified tapioca starch these are the best!).
 However, I will continue to work on a soft flour tortilla using easily accessible and natural ingredients without the use of yeast.
 Today, I present you with another soft gluten free tortilla recipe.

 A soft gluten free flour tortilla that may be rolled without cracking.
 It is a thicker than a standard tortilla, but oh so good!

 - 1/4 cup potato starch + more for dusting

 - 1/4 cup cornstarch (or more potato starch for corn-free)